mdaneri/pode-plus/docs/Tutorials/Routes/Parameters/Cookies.md

 # Cookies

 The following is an example of using values supplied in a request's cookies.
 To retrieve values from the cookies, you can use the `Cookies` property from the `$WebEvent` variable.

-Alternatively, you can use the `Get-PodeCookie` function to retrieve the cookie data, with additional support for deserialization and secure handling.
+Alternatively, you can use the `Get-PodeCookie` function to retrieve cookie data, with additional support for deserialization, signature validation, and raw access.

 This example will get the `SessionId` cookie and use it to authenticate the user, returning a success message: